Environment

 Policies related to pollution E2-1

-Norðurál’s environmental policy describes the company’s ambition to minimize all types of emissions, whether to air, water, sea or soil.
-Environmental impact is part of the risk assessment in connection with investment projects and Norðurál’s operating procedures take into account the minimization of environmental impacts.
-Clear operating procedures, their application and monitoring of emissions ensure that Norðurál’s operations are in harmony with the environment and society.
+Norðurál’s environmental policy reflects the company’s ambition to minimize the environmental impact of its operations by reducing emissions and pollution to air, water, sea, and soil.
+The company works systematically to prevent pollution, improve environmental performance, and ensure that operations follow laws, operating permits, and other environmental requirements.
+Environmental impact is part of the risk assessment in connection with investment projects and Norðurál’s operating procedures consider the minimization of environmental impacts.
+Clear operating procedures, their follow-up, and the monitoring of emissions ensure that Norðurál’s operations are in harmony with the environment and society.
 The company’s environmental risk analysis addresses risk factors related to all types of emissions and how such emissions are managed and minimized.
 Responses to acute pollution are defined in the company’s emergency response and evacuation plan.

-Norðurál’s operating permit is issued by the Icelandic Environment Agency (UST) and is accompanied by detailed requirements for internal and external monitoring.
-While internal monitoring is defined in a measurement plan that accompanies the operating license, external monitoring is described in a separate monitoring plan approved by the Environment Agency.
+Norðurál’s operating permit is issued by the Icelandic Environment and Energy Agency and is accompanied by detailed requirements for internal and external monitoring of the environment.
+While internal monitoring is defined in a measurement plan that accompanies the operating license, external monitoring is described in a separate monitoring plan approved by the Icelandic Environment and Energy Agency.

 Description of the processes to identify and assess material pollution-related impacts, risks and opportunities ESRS 2 IRO-1